edubart/nelua-lang/docs/pages/libraries.md

 ## os

-The operating system library provides some operating system facilities.
+The os library provides some operating system facilities.

-Some `os` functions behavior may vary across different operating systems, or not be supported.
+Some `os` functions behavior may vary across different operating systems, or may not be supported.

 ### os